Ancient Dreams in a Modern Land: Promotional singles

 A remix of "I Love You but I Love Me More" featuring Beach Bunny was released digitally on 20 October 2021.
 Similarly, "Highly Emotional People" was released on 5 November 2021, also in remixed version, by Le Sac.
 "Happy Loner", originally an unreleased song, was released by Diamandis on 3 December 2021 as a promotional single to promote the deluxe version.

 Tour

 In early 2020, Marina announced a provisional tour she unofficially referred to as Inbetweenie Tour, that would be developed in the transition period from one project to another, however, the tour was canceled after COVID-19 lockdowns began.
 To promote the album, she embarked on her sixth worldwide tour titled Ancient Dreams in a Modern Land Tour on 2 February 2022.
-A three-leg tour, it will visit the United States, South America and Europe.
-It is scheduled to end on 25 May 2022 at the Olympia Theatre in Dublin.
+A three-leg tour, it visited the United States, South America and Europe.
+It ended on 25 May 2022 at the Olympia Theatre in Dublin.
 The 18 February date for Toronto was subsequently cancelled due to the pandemic.

 Critical reception

 Ancient Dreams in a Modern Land received positive reviews from music critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 77 based on 9 reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 77 based on 9 reviews, indicating "generally favourable reviews".
 The Arts Desk's Thomas H. Green considered Ancient Dreams in a Modern Land to be Marina's best album, partly because of her newfound "mouth[iness]".
 He called it an "outrageously enjoyable album" and was satisfied that her recent move to Los Angeles did not result in a musical direction that he referred to as "California smooth".
 Jessica Fynn of Clash felt the album reflected Marina's desire to "reclaim her sense of self", in addition to her "natural instinct for songwriting and her lion-like resilience"; she also likened songs "Venus Fly Trap", "Man's World", and "I Love You but I Love Me More" for recalling her "wildly defiant and wonderfully juvenile" Electra Heart era.
 Vicky Greer, a contributor to Gigwise, praised Marina's authenticity, writing that her lyrics "slap you in the face while you dance along"; she noted an increased usage of political messages in the album, but ultimately considered it empowering and a contender for year's best albums.

 Red Dziri from The Line of Best Fit felt Ancient Dreams in a Modern Land consisted of two mini albums, with the first half being "socio-politically charged" and the second consisting of "more tender intimate narrative[s]".
 He also enjoyed her "sense of hard-earned confidence" and sharper "trademark theatrical glam", following Love + Fear.
 According to Dork's Abigail Firth, Marina takes herself too seriously on the album, as opposed to her direction in The Family Jewels and Electra Heart.
 However, she enjoyed the album's ballads ("Highly Emotional People" and "Flowers") and the references to Marina's song catalogue.

 Track listing

-Credits adapted from the album's liner notes.
 All tracks are written solely by Marina Diamandis.